Skip to content

 For alternates, the role is to be available if needed, to replace a regular delegate in case they cannot be present, for example during votes.

 According to ÅAS’s administrative regulations, the Student Union Council elects representatives of the Student Union to, among other things, SYL’s General Assemblies.
-If you are interested in participating and representing ÅAS at the Assembly either as a delegate or an alternate, you can submit a freely formulated application to fo_karen@abo.fi no later than October 9 at 12:00.
+In its latest meeting, the board was authorized to fill the remaining positions.
+If you are interested in participating and representing ÅAS at the Assembly either as a delegate or an alternate, you can submit a freely formulated application to so_karen@abo.fi no later than October 24 at 9:00.
 The Student Union Council will elect the delegates at its following meeting.

 Every year, the Student Union of Åbo Akademi University celebrates its annual ball on the weekend closest to 18 February, which is the birthday of the university’s founder Per Brahe.
 The annual ball of 2026 will be celebrated on 21 February in Åbo.